 Films and Learning Resources

 The presentation below demonstrates different kind of storytelling and offers advice on creating and writing stories.
-These storyboard sheets help children to put their ideas down before they write their final story.
+These storyboard sheets help children to put their thoughts down in a format which tells their story.

 Meet Sir Hugh Calveley

 You may have seen Sir Hugh at Mont Orgueil Castle, sitting on his horse in the Middle Ward, and we have been able to bring him to life so he can tell his story about being a Knight in the 14th century.